ShawnMcCool/vagrant-chef/README.md

 ### Easing the pain

 Ok, it's not really that painful in exchange for what you get from it.
-Definitely I add these aliases to my shell script's initialization file for ease.
+I add these aliases to my shell script's initialization file for ease.
 You might like them, too.

     alias vl="VBoxManage list runningvms"
     alias vu="vagrant up"